caffeinery/coffea/README.md

         host: 'chat.freenode.net',
         name: 'freenode', // this is not required but recommended when dealing with multiple networks, by default a numeric id will be assigned
         port: 6667, // default value: 6667
+        ssl: false, // set to true if you want to use ssl
+        ssl_allow_invalid: false, // set to true if the server has a custom ssl certificate
         nick: 'test', // default value: 'coffea' with random number
         username: 'test', // default value: username = nick
         realname: 'test', // default value: realname = nick
-        pass: 'sup3rS3cur3P4ssw0rd' // by default no password will be sent
+        pass: 'sup3rS3cur3P4ssw0rd', // by default no password will be sent
         nickserv: {
             username: 'test',
             password: 'l33tp455w0rD'